 Hazelcast also offers a tool, Management Center, that enables you to monitor your cluster.
-To use it, deploy the mancenter-<version>.war included in the ZIP file to your web server.
-You can use it to monitor your maps, queues, and other distributed data structures and members.
+You can download it from Hazelcast website's download page.
+You can use it to monitor your maps, queues and other distributed data structures and members.
 Please see the Hazelcast Management Center Reference Manual for usage explanations.